-Kevin Muriuki, who sat 2016 KCPE at Karichen Primary School, was flown to Nyeri High School in a chopper, courtesy of the Kenya Air Force Veterans Association.
+Kelvin Muriuki, who sat 2016 KCPE at Karicheni Primary School and scored 372 marks out of the possible 500, was flown to Nyeri High School in a chopper, courtesy of the Kenya Air Force Veterans Association.

-The rare spectacle temporarily interrupted activities at the Nyeri High School when the copter carrying Muriuki, his parents and sponsors touched down at the institution’s playing ground.
+The rare spectacle temporarily interrupted activities at the Nyeri High School when the copter carrying Muriuki, his parents Peter Nderitu and Margaret Wangui and sponsors touched down at the institution’s playing ground.